ogusarenko/mke-docs/content/dev/tutorials/mke4k-child-clusters/deploy-mke4k-child-cluster.md

    The MkeChildConfig "my-mke-child" is invalid: spec.infrastructure.provider: Invalid value: "aws": one or more required k0rdent providers are not deployed yet: [cluster-api-provider-aws cluster-api-provider-k0sproject-k0smotron]
    ```

-   To enable k0rdent providers you must add the providers from the error you
+   To enable k0rdent providers, you must add the providers from the error you
    received to the `mke4.yaml` configuration file of the mothership cluster.
    Be aware that the providers require a few minutes to start.